STEP 1: Do Your Homework Before Buying Income Properties

 During this time between “mutual acceptance” and closing – you will also finalize the financial arrangements with your bank or other lender.
 This is also the time when the Title Company or Attorney, depending on your local customs, will take over facilitating the transaction.
 When the day of closing comes, you will sign documents and will be given keys to your new rental property.

-Step Seven: Hire Property Management
+Step 7: Hire Property Management

 Finally, the deal has closed and now you are ready to start growing profit from your investment.
 But with all investments comes responsibilities.
 Your investment property requires upkeep and your tenants will need to be cared for when landlord responsibilities arise.
-The Orange Group has a trusted property management division that investors utilize to take care of their property and tenant needs.